top of page

 He didn't say anything for a minute.
 I couldn't bear to repeat myself, so I was quiet too.

 "Jos, I can't imagine running 8 miles.
 I can't even run a 5k," he began.
 "But you can.
 You can do it.
-You do it.
 You've been doing it.
 You wake me up every morning at the butt-crack of dawn with your stomping around to go out for a run.
 8 miles?
 That's not even a long run."

 Doesn't feel so easy right now, I told him telepathically.